 With less overhead costs compared to the big banks, peer to peer platforms can offer borrowers more competitive rates, paid back over a set timeframe often through direct debit.

 With the mantra of "people investing in other people", P2P platforms often attract people who are looking outside big corporations for their personal banking.
-So far in Australia, peer to peer lending is largely focused on the borrower side for regular consumers.

 But it's important to search the financial market to make sure you're getting the best deal.
 Visit Mozo's personal loan and car loan hubs to compare the loans on offer from the major banks and credit unions as well.